NATO condemns Syria over downed Turkish plane

 OPPOSITION BASE

-Turkey's decision to seek consultation under Article 4, instead of asking for military help under the organization's collective defense provisions, known as Article 5, suggested Ankara was also hoping to steer clear of inflaming the conflict.
+Turkey's decision to seek consultation under Article 4, instead of asking for military help under the organisation's collective defence provisions, known as Article 5, suggested Ankara was also hoping to steer clear of inflaming the conflict.

 Rasmussen told a briefing after Tuesday's consultations that Article 5 had not been raised in the discussions.